 So, pack your bags and get ready for the trip!
-Instead of a quick jaunt through 3-4 weeks of a single topic, this lectionary will take us through next May.
-Like last year, we will began in the Old Testament in September, where we will continue until the Fourth Sunday of Advent.
-Then, the journey enters the Gospels (John’s Gospel this year) until the third week after Easter, when we begin to explore the story of the Early Church, especially Paul and the story of Philippi.
+Like last year, this lectionary will take us through next May.
+And, like last year, we will began in the Old Testament in September, where we will continue until the Fourth Sunday of Advent.
+Then, the journey enters the Gospels (Matthew’s Gospel this year) until the third week after Easter, when we begin to explore the story of the Early Church, especially Paul and the story of Rome.

 Again, we will skip and jump through these stories (it is a four-year cycle, so if you don’t see your favorite story this year, it will likely return down the road!)
 And we will probably adjust the schedule as life happens and things change.